Whether a voice calling from the darkest parts of the universe or the presence of an alien being, you are not alone…

 You can see any invisible creature within 60 feet of you, provided it is not behind total cover.
 Your eyes also turn black or become writhing sensory tendrils.

 Watch enemies think they’re being clever only to scare the living daylights out of them!

 You gain a flying speed equal to your walking speed, and you can hover.
 As you fly, your skin glistens with mucus or shines with an otherworldly light.

-The option that you’ll mostly be picking.
+This is the option that you’ll most likely be picking.
 1 sorcery point for the ability to fly (without needing concentration) is great!

 You gain a swimming speed equal to twice your walking speed, and you can breathe underwater.
 Moreover, gills grow from your neck or fan out from behind your ears, your fingers become webbed, or you grow writhing cilia that extend through your clothing.

 When you need it, this is great.
 Just don’t mind the fish staring at you in horror.